 People’s taste in food can vary from person to person.
 It’s not an issue of who’s right or wrong.
 Some people like spicy food.
 Others don’t.
 Some people like pineapple on pizza (like me).
 Some people don’t and will have very strong opinions about it (believe me, I’ve heard them).
 In the end, whether you like spicy food or not or whether you like pineapple on pizza or not won’t have much of an effect on your health.
-It’s all food which serves to nourish and sustain your body.
+It’s all food that serves to nourish and sustain your body.
 People’s tastes can vary while still accomplishing this goal.

-However, there are other things in life which you could eat but would be toxic to you.
-Let’s take industrial waste for an example.
+However, there are other things in life that you could eat but would also be toxic to you.
+Let’s take industrial waste as an example.
 One could eat something like that.
 I’ll even grant the possibility that something such as that might taste good to someone.
 Yet, industrial waste could never be called “food” simply because someone enjoys eating it.
 Why?
 Because food is meant to accomplish a certain purpose in our bodies by providing nourishment and energy.
 Industrial waste would do no such thing.